BINFOST/HomeAutomation/ReadMe.md

     house.getRooms().add(room);

+In this practical session, the goal will be to apply a methodology called TDD, Test Driven Development.
+This methodology consist in writting the test first and then the actual code of an application.

+In the context of the following project, the Application Programming Interface (API) is given and you can then start to write some test about the desired behaviour of your implementation.

-### Exercises
+### First Part

-* Create Unit tests for all the requirements and create a TestSuite.
-Justify the design decisions of the Tests.
+Thus, you will first create Unit tests for all the requirements and justify Justify the design decisions of your Tests.

+Test should be put in src/test/java/homeauto/core/

+One test class should be created per class.

-* Imagine a new functionality of the House then create a specification that could serve as oracle and provide test cases to test it.
-Add these tests to the Test suite.
+Imagine a new functionality of the House then create a specification that could serve as oracle and provide test cases to test it.
 Explain and justify the test cases.

+### Second Part

-* Implement the production code (except the _pathToInitialRoom_ method) and check that all tests on the Test Suite are passed (except the pathToInitialRoom method tests).
+Implement the production code  and check that all tests on the Test Suite are passed

-* Create screenshots of the Control Flow Graphs of all the production code implemented in previous point.
-(Using Source Code Visualizer).
+You are not forced to implement  _pathToInitialRoom_ method, however if you do it will be counted as bonus points :)

+In this project a dependancy to a code coverage tool was added, run mvn install once and go in the target folder, then site and then jacoco-ut.
+You should find a index.html file, open in in your browser, it should print the coverage of your program.
+Copy the jacoco-ut folder in the doc at the root of the project and com
-* Create and export the report of the coverage of the TestSuite.
-Discuss the global coverage of instructions, branches, lines and methods of the whole project.
-Discuss the coverage of a class of your selection.
+ Discuss the global coverage of instructions, branches, lines and methods of your project and then Discuss the coverage of a class of your selection.

+### Third Part (Bonus)

+Try to tune your coverage.
+Explain what was required to improve your coverage.

+## How to

+Release a new version of your work per part completed.
+Answers can be put in word, txt or markdown document and then commited in the doc folder.

+You can work either alone, either by group of 2.